google/distbench/getting-started.md

 ### Dependencies

-To build Distbench, you need to have Bazel.
+To build Distbench, you need to have Bazel, and gcc/g++ 11.3.

 Follow the instructions for your distribution at
 <https://docs.bazel.build/versions/master/install.html> to install Bazel.